Official languages of the United Nations: Bengali

-Bengali is the fifth most spoken native language in the world, with over 300 million speakers, after Chinese, Spanish, English and Hindi.
+Bengali is the fifth most spoken native language in the world, with over 242 million native speakers, after Mandarin, Spanish, English and Hindi and additional 43 million speak it as a second language.
 In April 2009, Prime Minister of Bangladesh Sheikh Hasina argued in front of the United Nations General Assembly that the Bengali language should be made one of the official languages of the UN.
 This was backed by a resolution adopted unanimously by the assembly of the Indian state of West Bengal in December.